holepunchto/hypercore/README.md

 See the [Storage API](#storage-api) section for more info

+Set `key` and `secretKey` (which correspond to `publicKey` and `secretKey` of `sodium-signatures` key pairs) to specify the secret key. *Note:* do not use the same key pair for more than one feed, as keys are used to tell apart different feeds.

 #### `var stream = core.replicate(opts)`

 Create a generic replication stream.
 Use the `feed.replicate(stream)` API described below to replicate specific feeds of data.